unitec-moodle/mdldevapp3_400/question/type/coderunner/Readme.md

 Write a function {{ func_name }}() that prints a welcome message of the form "Hello {{ first_name }}!".

-However, please realise that that is an extremely bad example of when to use a preprocessor, as the job is more easily and more efficiently done in Twig, as explained in the section [Randomising questions](#randomising-questions).
+Note that this simple example is chosen only to illustrate the technique.
+It is a very bad example of *when* to use a preprocessor, as the job is more easily and more efficiently done in Twig, as explained in the section [Randomising questions](#randomising-questions).
+Use of a non-Twig preprocessor is best suited to complex randomisation that is difficult or impossible in Twig, or when you need to use the same language as that of the question itself to ensure that the evaluation of any expression is exactly correct.

 Note, too, that *Twig All* must be set.

 #### The Evaluate per run option